 Connecticut River © State of Connecticut

-Connecticut embodies quintessential New England, with its long history of patriotism, ingenuity and industry.
+Connecticut embodies quintessential New England, with a long history of patriotism, ingenuity and industry.
 One of the original 13 colonies of the United States, Connecticut was established by English Puritans who left the Massachusetts colony in the 1630s.
-Today, their influence can still be seen in the colonial villages that dot the countryside, complete with proverbial town greens and picturesque white-steepled churches, and the well-preserved landmarks of the American Revolution.
+Today, their influence can still be seen in the colonial villages that dot the countryside, complete with proverbial town greens, picturesque white-steepled churches, and the well-preserved landmarks of the American Revolution.

 But Connecticut is not without sophistication.
 Its proximity to New York City has led many to jokingly label it a 'suburb' of that metropolis rather than a state in its own right.
-An ever-increasing number are abandoning the concrete jungle and its high taxes for family homes in upscale, idyllic Connecticut, though their daily commute into the city makes travelling by highway or train during rush hour rather undesirable.
-However, for visitors, this means enjoying a culture that places high value on the arts, fine dining, entertainment and thriving corporate life, while at the same time stressing those features that differentiate it from the city.
+An ever-increasing number of people are abandoning the concrete jungle and its high taxes for family homes in upscale, idyllic Connecticut, although the mass daily commute into the city makes travelling by highway or train during rush hour rather undesirable for tourists.
+For visitors, Connecticut is about enjoying a culture that places high value on the arts, fine dining, entertainment and a thriving corporate life, while at the same time stressing those features that differentiate it from the city.

 Become our Connecticut Travel Expert